 In SLC, head east on I-80 towards Park City.
 Take exit 129 for Foothill Drive.
 Drive 3.3 miles, then turn Right on Wakara Way.
 Drive straight, until you pass the Natural History Museum/Red Butte Gardens sign, then turn right into the museum parking lot.
-Park at the southern-most end, by the stairs.
+Park at the southernmost end, by the stairs.
 No restrooms are available.
 Here is a driving map.

 Elevation gain: 2,000 ft